UnumID/Server-SDK-Typescript/README.md

-# Verifier Server App
+# UnumID Server SDK

+This SDK combines the functionality of an **Issuer** and **Verifier** entity to work with UnumID's SaaS.

+## Issuer
-The Verifier Server App is used by a customer acting as a verifier and is run on their servers.
-It allows them to register verifiers and perform various actions as them, most importantly sending PresentationRequests and verifying Presentations.
+The Issuer Server App is used by a customer acting as an Issuer and is run on their servers.
+It allows them to register Issuers and perform actions as them, including issuing and revoking Credentials.

-## Docker For External Deployment / Packaging
-### Build
-`docker build -t verifier-app:latest .`
+## Verifier
+The Verifier functionality is used by a customer acting as a verifier.
+It allows one to register verifiers.
+Most importantly, it allows one to send PresentationRequests and verify Presentations.

 ### Distribution

-Currently this project is still closed source, so standard distribution options via public source code repository or a docker registry are not viable.
-However, in order to distribute access to the app it is advised to leverage Github repository deployment keys.
+Currently this project is still closed source, so standard distribution options via public source code or NPM repository are not viable.
+In downstream projects are leveraging this project via it's git url using Docker Buildkit to provide SSH credentials for access to this Github source code repo.
+An example of such a buildkit configuration can be found in the [hooli-demo-server](https://github.com/UnumID/hooli-demo-server) `Dockerfile` and `.circleci/config.yaml`.

-#### Source code

-Github deployment keys allows fine grained, read-only access that is easy to manage with basic usage information.
-The interested party just needs to provide us with a RSA public key and we will give them read-only access to pull the source using that corresponding private key.

-When open sourced this application can be distributed more naturally via a public a public git repository or package manager, i.e. npm.

-#### Docker registry

-##### Private Docker registry
-This distribution option makes less sense than at first glance.
-While it is possible to host the images in a private registry, the need to provide access to the registry remains.
-Opting to simply give ready only access to the source code repo from which the image can be built and deploy.

-##### Public Docker registry
-When open sourced this application can be distributed more naturally via a public Docker registry, DockerHub.

-#### TAR file
-##### Create a TAR file
-Run `docker save verifier-app -o verifier-app.tar` to create a .tar file of the image

-To create a gun zipped the tar file of the image:
-`docker save verifier-app:latest | gzip > verifier-app_latest.tar.gz`

-##### Unpacking the image TAR file
-`docker load -i verifier.tar` which then adds the image to the local docker image list
-## Installing and running the app
-### Installation
-- If distributed via a docker image tar file see the "Unpacking the image TAR file" section"
-- Clone this repo, if open sourced.
-- In the future, the app may also be hosted in a private docker registry and a public registry once open sourced.

-## Running the app
+We considered opting to build and push as a private module through a private Github NPM repo.
+However due to the complexities of configuring a downstream project to have rights to pull from the private NPM repo we have opted to not add pushing a private package to our CI job.

+Soon, we hope to open source this project and uploaded the package as public NPM module.
 ### Global Dependencies
 - NodeJS v14.0.0 or higher, preferably v14.15.0 or higher
 - yarn

-### Running the app directly
-- In the Verifier-Server-App directory (or whatever directory it was cloned into)
-- run `yarn` to install dependencies
-- (optional) modify `config/config.json` to set the port the application will run on. (default is `8080`)
-- (optional) run `yarn build` to transpile TypeScript.
-This is optional as this repository does include a pretranspiled `build` directory.
-If you changed the default port, you will need to do this step as well.
-- run `node build/server.js` to start the application.

-### Running the app with pm2
-- install pm2 `yarn add pm2` or `yarn global add pm2`
-- In the Verifier-Server-App directory (or whatever directory it was cloned into)
-- run `yarn` to install dependencies
-- (optional) modify `config/config.json` to set the port the application will run on. (default is `8080`)
-- (optional) run `yarn build` to transpile TypeScript.
-This is optional as this repository does include a pretranspiled `build` directory.
-If you changed the default port, you will need to do this step as well.
-- run `yarn pm2 start .` or yarn pm2 start build/server.js` to start the server with pm2

-### Running with Docker
-Default port 8080:
-  `docker run --rm --name verifier -p 8080:8080 verifier-app:latest`

-Specifying none default PORT env var
-  `docker run --rm --name verifier -e PORT=9090 -p 9090:9090 verifier-app:latest`

-Specifying none default PORT env var and more verbose logging `docker run --rm --name verifier -e LOG_LEVEL=debug -e PORT=9090 -p 9090:9090 verifier-app:latest`

 ## Logging
 One can set the log level via the env var LOG_LEVEL.
 It defaults to info.
 Set to debug for more information, i.e. LOG_LEVEL=debug.